sindresorhus/sindresorhus.github.com/data/apps/any-text.md

 appStoreId: 1643199620
 ---

+**This app was previously called Lock Screen One.**

 The app provides Lock Screen widgets where you can write any kind of text.
 It could be an important note, your goal, a list of tasks, etc.

-*iPhone-only for now. iPad version will come later this year.*
+*iPhone-only for now. iPad version will come when iPadOS supports Lock Screen widgets (probably iPadOS 17).*

 **You may also like [my similar app](https://sindresorhus.com/one-thing) for macOS.**